cajuncoding/FlurlGraphQL/README.md

 ```

 ## Need direct control over the Json Serialization Settings?
 Now with version 2.0 we dynamically inherit and implement all the settings from the base/core Flurl request!

-Therefore there is no need to explicitly set the settings for only GraphQL requests anymore, however you may continue to do so.
+In general, there is no need to explicitly set the settings for only GraphQL requests anymore, however you may continue to do so.

+NOTE: However to streamlinea and simplify the most common Json serialization issues we still enforce some Json processing defaults via
+the `JsonDefaults` enum flags that can be set on the default configuration using the `JsonProcessingDefaults` property:
+ - `EnableStringEnumHandling` -- Ensures that Enum String conversion is automatically handled as GraphQL uses sring enum values.
+ - `EnableScreamingCaseEnums` -- Ensures that Enum strings are automatically converted to SCREAMING_CASE as is the default for GraphQL enums (e.g. HotChocolate GraphQL Server).
+   - This has no effect if the above `EnableStringEnumHandling` is disabled; unless you manually implement the screaming case naming policies/strategy (e.g. `FlurlGraphQLSystemTextJsonScreamingCaseNamingPolicy`).
+ - `EnableCamelCaseSerialization` -- Ensures that the Json serialization is compatible with GraphQL JSON conventions which use camelCase and are usually case sensitive (e.g. HotChocolate GraphQL Server).
+ - `EnableCaseInsensitiveJsonHandling` -- Ensures that Json de-serialziation is not case sensitive because C# conventions for `PascalCase` will nearly always fail due to JSON conventions for `camelCase`.
+   - NOTE: This *ONLY* applies to `System.Text.Json` because case-insensitive matching cannot be disabled with `Newtonsoft.Json`.
+ - `EnableAll` -- a convenience flag used by default to ensure all of the above are enabled to greatly simplify the common pitfalls for Json handlingw between C# & GraphQL.

 We still provide support to manually control the Json serializer settings specifically for individual GraphQL request processing.